w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Provide visible controls for audio and video players

 For designs that include audio or video content, ensure that there is provision for controls for the player.
-The controls should include as a minimum start, pause, seek controls, and volume controls.
+The controls should include as a minimum start, pause, seek controls, volume controls, and closed captions activation.
 Ensure their position, size, and styling make them sufficiently prominent.

 {::nomarkdown}
 <%= example_start %>